prabakaranauc/MATLAB_ML/Basketball Player Positions Analysis/README.md

 2. **Download Data**: Download the basketball player data (`basketballDataProcessed.csv`) and place it in the same directory as the MATLAB script.

-3. **Run the Script**: Open MATLAB and run the `basketball_analysis.m` script.
+3. **Run the Script**: Open MATLAB and run the `basketball_analysis.mlx` script.
 Ensure MATLAB is properly configured and all required toolboxes are installed.

 4. **Interpret Results**: Review the generated visualizations and analyses to understand the clustering patterns and groupings of basketball players based on their positions and performance metrics.

 ## Repository Structure

-- `basketball_analysis.m`: MATLAB script containing the analysis code.
+- `basketball_analysis.mlx`: MATLAB script containing the analysis code.
 - `basketballDataProcessed.csv`: Dataset containing basketball player data.
 - `README.md`: Documentation providing an overview of the analysis and instructions for usage.